chaoss/augur/docs/source/development-guide/workers/clustering_worker.rst

 	}

-  In addition to standard worker parameters, clustering worker requires some worker-specific parameters whcih are described below:
+  In addition to standard worker parameters, clustering worker requires some worker-specific parameters which are described below:

  - **max_df** :sets the threshold which filters out terms that have higher document frequency (corpus specific stop words)
  - **min_df** : filters out uncommon words